-A study published in the Journal of The American Academy of Dermatology in 2006 estimated that SK affects over 83 million people in the United States.
+A study published in the Journal of The American Academy of Dermatology in 2006, which we refer to as the AAD study, estimated that SK affects over 83 million people in the United States.
 Based on a market survey we commissioned in 2014, we estimate that there are 18.5 million patient visits to dermatologists for SK and dermatologists perform approximately 8.3 million procedures to remove SK lesions annually in the United States.
 We estimate that the cost of these procedures to third-party payors and patients is more than \$1.2 billion annually.